-People with HIV were 73% less likely to die when they consistently took non-statin lipid-lowering medications, such as ezetimibe (Zetia), fibrates, niacin or fish oil, compared with people who received no treatment, according to data published in BMC Infectious Diseases.
+People with HIV were 52% less likely to die when they consistently took statins and 73% less likely when they regularly used other types of lipid-lowering medications, such as ezetimibe (Zetia), fibrates, niacin or fish oil, compared with people who received no treatment, according to data published in BMC Infectious Diseases.

 The data comprise the experiences of 23,276 U.S. military veterans who received care through the Veterans Health Administration between 1996 and 2011.
 All the veterans were on antiretroviral (ARV) treatment and had an undetectable viral load.
-Notably, this study is from the era before modern ARVs, when many HIV drugs had severe side effects and sometimes couldn’t fully control the virus.
+Notably, this study was done in before the era of modern ARVs, when many HIV drugs had severe side effects and sometimes couldn’t fully control the virus.
 And it was done before the advent of new drugs such as Descovy (tenofovir alafenamide/emtricitabine), which has been associated with increased statin use due to elevated lipid levels in people using it for HIV treatment or pre-exposure prophylaxis (PrEP).

 Henning Drechsler, MD, an associate professor of internal medicine at the University of Texas Southwestern Medical Center, and colleagues looked back at these veterans’ medical records from the date of their first undetectable viral load test until five years later, death, loss to follow-up or 2012, whichever came first.
 Then they ascertained the participants’ medical conditions using their records as well as prescriptions for medications like statins, aspirin, niacin, fish oil and other non-statin lipid-lowering therapies.
 When people died, the records did not include a cause of death, so the researchers worked backward from recent diagnoses of AIDS-defining and non–AIDS-defining cancers, heart attacks, strokes, infections and other potential causes of death.